fernandoprass/myTasks/README.md

 4. Configure your database connection in `includes/config.php`
 5. Start your PHP server
 6. Access the application through your web browser

-## Educational Objectives

-Students should:
-1. Identify security vulnerabilities in the code
-2. Understand why each vulnerability is dangerous
-3. Implement fixes using security best practices
-4. Learn about secure coding practices

 ## License